 In addition to his youth empowerment and civic work, Mr. Jones serves as Pastor of Light Center Ministries.

 Curtis approaches his work from the foundational belief that all individuals have unique gifts to offer the world and that connectivity is of paramount importance.
 These core values translate into his focus on the significant role of effective communication in the social service field and his inspirational and empowering approach of serving others while in a leadership position.
 Mr. Jones, Jr. remains constant in his effort to remind people of their greatness and that they should always strive to be their best selves.

 Joe graduated from Allegheny College with a bachelors degree in Environmental Science and Studio Art (double major).
 He was inspired to create a successful program those who have disabilities during college when he led a chapter of Best Buddies International.
-Now was the youth program coordinator (also known as Youth ENVISION) at Mission Empower, focusing on developing a two-pronged Transition Success Pilot Program utilizing best practices of self-advocacy / determination and building social capital of youth ages 14-18 in Erie County.
+Joe was the youth program coordinator for Youth ENVISION, focusing on developing a two-pronged Transition Success Pilot Program utilizing best practices of self-advocacy / determination and building social capital of youth ages 14-18 in Erie County.
 He now serves the organization remotely, focusing on web development and design.